adickinson72/guard/docs/kubernetes-deployment.md

 To manage multiple EKS clusters, deploy GUARD in a central "management" cluster:

-1. Confguardre the management cluster's IAM role to assume roles in all target clusters
+1. Configure the management cluster's IAM role to assume roles in all target clusters
 2. Store kubeconfig contexts for all clusters in a ConfigMap or Secret
 3. Use the appropriate context when initializing KubernetesClient: